semgrep/semgrep-docs/docs/playground-old.md

 ### Prerequisites

+The prerequisite for embedding a rule in your site is the following:

-1. A site or page with sufficient editing permissions for you to embed the rule.
+- A site or page with sufficient editing permissions for you to embed the rule.

 To embed a rule: